webxdc/store/README.md

 TODO: insert QR code here for setting up contact with the xdcstore bot

-After establishing initial contact the bot will send a "xdc store" app which provides the central point of interaction for users:
+After establishing initial contact the bot will send a store xdc app which provides the central point of interaction for users:

 1. Scroll the app index and hit the "share/sendToChat/forward"